 In the top menu you can find various options.

-Gives an indication if the report is mandatory or Potential.
+Gives an indication whether the report is Required or Potential.
 It will also show the individual report ID and the print button.

 REPORT: Shows the report that needs to be completed.
-Here you can fill-in all the details and submit the report
+Here you can fill in all the details and submit the report

 INSTRUCTIONS: a short how-to-use instruction text

-SONAR TRIGGER: Shows why this report is triggered and to what conditions the repair needs to meet in order for the report to become mandatory or not.
+SONAR TRIGGER: Shows why this report is triggered and which conditions the repair needs to meet in order for the report to become required or not.

-REPAIR INFORMATION: gives some basic repair information, this avoids the need for basic repair information duplication.
+REPAIR INFORMATION: gives the basic repair information, this avoids the need for basic repair information duplication.

 Submitting a report

 Technician name (A): please enter your/technician first and last name in here.
-In case there would be questions from SONY regarding a report makes it easy to trace the actual technician.
+In case there would be questions from SONY regarding a report, this makes it easy to trace the actual technician.

 There are 4 different question types: